After living in Melbourne for a while, you’d think that I would have gotten used … Read more

 TEAN’s exclusive “Welcome Abroad” Orientation Program takes place in Cairns in the north of Australia famous for its tropical setting and access to the Great Barrier Reef – what better way to start the semester than a week full of adventure, including scuba diving and snorkeling on the largest coral reef system in the world?
 Your Australia Orientation is designed to set you up for a successful semester by introducing you to the local culture and academics while also getting to know your soon to be friends and having an exciting journey in the process.
 On the final day of Orientation, students travel to their host city where they are met by their local TEAN Resident Director and introduced to their housing and local area.

-Students live on-campus at Murdoch University Village which is comprised of 110 self-contained apartments with up to eight bedrooms in each.
+Students live on-campus at Murdoch University Village which is comprised of 110 self-contained apartments with up to five bedrooms in each.
 Affectionately known as ”The Village,” it houses students from all over the world and is a melting pot of nearly 50 nationalities.

 Throughout your semester you will meet with the Perth Resident Director for informal discussions and excursions.
 Our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.